idriss-crypto/contribution-guide/README.md

 This repository informs about ways to contribute to IDriss.
 The information found in here applies to every repository published from [IDriss](https://github.com/idriss-crypto) on GitHub, including our [library](https://github.com/idriss-crypto/ts-library), [browser extension](https://github.com/idriss-crypto/browser-extensions), [tipping page](https://github.com/idriss-crypto/tipping-page), and IDriss [smart contracts](https://github.com/idriss-crypto/contracts).
 A full documentation can be found in the [docs](https://docs.idriss.xyz/).

-IDriss' team and individual contributers may work on pre-production level content in private repositories and sync these with the public once they reach a satisfactory standard.
+IDriss' team and individual contributors may work on pre-production level content in private repositories and sync these with the public once they reach a satisfactory standard.

 ## Contributing